 the notebooks in the repository without output cells filled.
 Removing output

-the diff in the pull request is also small and review becomes possible.
+diff in the pull request is also small and review becomes possible.
+On the other

-On the other hand, the output is not directly visible on Github.
-Note that in
+hand, the output is not directly visible on GitHub.
+Note that in any case, a

-any case, a rendered version of the notebooks will be available via the docs,
+rendered version of the notebooks will be available via the docs, that is

-that is already in place.
-We count on developer documentation and code review
+already in place.
+We count on developer documentation and code review to

-mechamism to remove outputs from notebooks in the Github repository.
+mechanism to remove outputs from notebooks in the GitHub repository.

 In the process of documentation building the notebooks will be texted and executed automatically, so the static HTML-formatted notebooks will contain output cells rendered in the the documentation.
 On the contrary, links to Binder notebooks and download links to .ipynb files will point to empty-output notebooks.